BrandinGrindstaff/GMpi/README.md

 This will create a configuration file (`config.txt`) where all of the needed file paths and sensor thresholds can be set for monitoring.
 Several of the values in the configuration file will be automatically set and values that need to be added by the user will be listed as `<REPLACE>`.

+### Plotting Sensor Output

+We also have a simple script for plotting sensor output.
+The script depends on the following Python packages:
+`pandas`, `seaborn`, and `matplotlib`, which can all be installed using `pip`.
+To run the script you will need to move it into the folder where you are storing the `sensorOutput*` files and then simply type `./plot_sensorOutput.py`.